-These Vegetarian Sweet Potato Black Bean Enchiladas are a delicious and healthy vegetarian Mexican-inspired meal idea that’s packed with veggies and protein – and they’re kid-friendly!
+Sweet Potato Black Bean Enchiladas are a delicious and healthy Mexican-inspired meal idea.
+These vegetarian enchiladas are full of protein – and they’re kid-friendly too!

 NEVER MISS A POST!
 FOLLOW ME ON:

-I know I say that a lot – our family has a lot of favourite weeknight meals – but seriously, these Vegetarian Sweet Potato Black Bean Enchiladas are truly on our favourite meals list, right up there with our favourite One Pot Lentil Daal Curry, this Easy One Pan Honey Garlic Shrimp, and this Easy One Pan Chicken Kung Pao Pasta!
+I know I say that a lot – our family has a lot of favourite weeknight meals.
+But seriously, these vegetarian Sweet Potato Black Bean Enchiladas are truly on our favourite meals list.
+It’s up there with our favourite One Pot Lentil Daal Curry, our Easy One Pan Honey Garlic Shrimp, and this Easy One Pan Chicken Kung Pao Pasta!
 Our kids love them, and I love that they’re plant-based and full of tons of healthy ingredients.

-One of my favourite things about these enchiladas is how great they are for meal prep – the filling can be made ahead of time and stored in the fridge for up to 3 days (simply roll and bake the enchiladas on the day you’re going to serve them), or the enchiladas can be made completely ahead of time and stored in a covered fridge or freezer safe casserole dish.
+One of my favourite things about these black bean and sweet potato enchiladas is how great they are for meal prep.
+The filling can be made ahead of time and stored in the fridge for up to 3 days (simply roll and bake the enchiladas on the day you’re going to serve them).
+Or, the vegetarian enchiladas can be made completely ahead of time and stored in a covered fridge or freezer safe casserole dish.
 Just pop them in the oven, chop up some tomatoes, avocados, and cilantro and enjoy an easy dinner!

 NEVER MISS A POST!
 FOLLOW ME ON:

-I hope you enjoy this recipe as much as we do!
+I hope you enjoy this vegetarian enchiladas recipe as much as we do!
 Let me know in the comments below, what’s your favourite healthy family meal?
 I’d love to know!

 KITCHEN PRODUCTS I RECOMMEND: